Beneficiaries and Life Insurance: Common Mistakes to Avoid

 Both options have pros and cons.
 A trust gives you more structure and legal protection but involves some upfront legal work and potential costs.
 Naming a guardian is simpler but comes with fewer safeguards.
 Either way, it’s way better than leaving things up to the court.

-Mistake #4: Not Being Specific Enough
+Mistake #4: Not Being Specific Enough with Your Beneficiary Designations

 When it comes to naming your life insurance beneficiaries, clarity is everything.
-A common mistake people make is being way too vague—like writing “my children” or “my family” on the beneficiary form.
+A common mistake people make is being way too vague—like writing “my children” or “my family” on the designation form.
 While that might seem straightforward to you, it can actually open the door to confusion, disputes, and even legal battles after you’re gone.

 Here’s why: If you just say “my children,” does that mean only biological children?
 Stepchildren?
 Adopted kids?
 What if a child was born after the policy was written?
 And “my family”?
 That could mean your spouse, siblings, parents—who knows?
-When it’s not spelled out clearly, insurance companies and courts are left to interpret what you meant, which is not the situation you want your loved ones dealing with.
+When it’s not spelled out clearly, life insurance companies and courts are left to interpret what you meant, which is not the situation you want your loved ones dealing with.

-Mistake #5: Overlooking the Impact of Taxes and Estate Planning
+Mistake #5: Overlooking the Impact of Taxes and Estate Planning on Your Life Insurance Beneficiaries

-Mistake #6: Relying Only on a Will to Distribute Life Insurance
+Mistake #6: Relying Only on a Will to Distribute Life Insurance Benefits

 A lot of people assume that their will is the ultimate say when it comes to who gets what—but that’s not how life insurance works.
 One of the biggest misunderstandings is thinking your will controls your life insurance payout.